ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 slightly differently in each.

-The Mutiny and Cupertino desktop layouts make use of a new dash-style launcher, which enables a full screen, searchable, application launcher while the other layouts present Brisk Menu as a more traditional menu.
+The Mutiny and Cupertino desktop layouts make use of a new dash-style launcher, which enables a fullscreen searchable application launcher while the other layouts present Brisk Menu as a more traditional menu.

 <div align="center">